Return home | Return to previous page |

 and for decades now I have been humming the “Lulu” theme tune to myself.
 Calmative.

-For eight years, I searched high and low for that particular edition of the movie, but could never find it.
+For nearly eight years, I searched high and low for that particular edition of the movie, but could never find it.

 I spoke with the folks at Janus, who insisted that the film was 89 minutes, or 110 minutes, that it was never 132 minutes.